basejumpa/take-notes-like-an-egyptian/README.md

-# Take Notes Like An Egyption
+# Take Notes Like An Egyptian

 - Use Visual Studio Code as your typewriter.
 - Use Sphinx ecosystem as "digital printshop".